WORKING TOWARDS HEALING AND PERSONAL POWER FOR ALL

 Part 4: Healing and Growth for Our Children and Ourselves

-Purchase includes life-time access to video content, downloadable webinar, and bonus practices for you and your students.
+Purchase includes access to video content (guaranteed for one year), downloadable slides, and bonus practices for you and your students.

 *This course is eligible for 6 Yoga Alliance CE hours